-5.2 Transfer of Participant Files from MassComp
+5.2 Transfer of Participant Files from the Central Computer

 The reader obtains a study code sheet from the chief reader for each participant study that will be done during the reading session.
-The average number of participant studies read during a reading session is four; therefore, a reader would transfer at least four participant studies from the MassComp to the reader station PC before beginning the reading session.
-The participant ID # is located in the upper right hand corner of the study code sheet.
+The average number of participant studies read during a reading session is four; therefore, a reader would transfer at least four participant studies from the central computer to the reader station PC before beginning the reading session.
+The participant ID \neq is located in the upper right hand corner of the study code sheet.